SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/fundamentals/structs.md

+---
-# Structs
+title: Structs
+---

-A struct defines the kinds of data and the functionality their objects will have.
+A **struct** defines the kinds of data and the functionality their objects will have.
 This data structure enables you to create your own custom types by grouping together variables of other types and methods.

 You can think of a struct as a variable that can contain many values.
-Unlike arrays, which are limited to a single datatype, the struct can contain different datatypes and also methods.
+Unlike arrays, which are limited to a single datatype, the struct can contain different data types and also methods.

 Structs can also contain other structs, but not their own type.
 For example, you can't define a *node* struct and build a recursive tree of *nodes*.

-# Defining structs
+## Defining structs

 CRMScripts use immediate allocation.
 As with variables, methods must be declared before they are used.